matsano/Hardware-Accelerator-with-HLS/README.md

 Hardware Accelerator with HLS Project (Hardware-Software codesign)

 ## 📋 Description
 Matrix multiplication acceleration using a Xiling FPGA SoC platform with an ARM dual core with performance comparison between PC, ARM and FPGA.
+This part implements the ARM single core and dual core.

 ## 🛠️ Software used